Lucius Aurunculeius Cotta: Debate

+Ambush and defeat

 The Romans spent the night in minor disarray, putting together their belongings and preparing to march out of the fort once morning came.
 The enemy heard the sound of the Romans packing up from outside and prepared an ambush.
 When dawn broke, the Romans, in marching order (long columns of soldiers with each unit following the other), more heavily burdened than usual, departed the fort.
 When a large part of the column had entered a nearby ravine, the Gauls assaulted them from the front and back to both tie up the rearguard and prevent the vanguard from leaving the ravine.

 Caesar notes that Sabinus lost his mind, running from cohort to cohort and issuing ineffectual orders.
-Cotta, by contrast, kept calm and did his duty as a commander, in action his duty as a soldier.
+Cotta, by contrast, kept calm and "did his duty as a commander, in action his duty as a soldier".
 Due to the length of the column, the commanders could not issue orders efficiently so they passed word along the line to form a square.
 The troops fought bravely and in most of the clashes came out on top, even though fear and panic was close to overcoming them.
 Thus, Ambiorix ordered his men to throw javelins into the troops, to fall back if met with heavy resistance and harass the Romans if they tried to fall into rank.
 During the engagement it is said Cotta was hit in the head by a sling stone.

 Sabinus sent word to Ambiorix to parlay for a Roman surrender.
 Ambiorix acceded to the request and even though he was wounded, Cotta refused to come to terms and said he'd never contemplate surrendering.
 Sabinus followed through with his plan to meet with Ambiorix, who after promising Sabinus his life and the safety of his troops, had him surrounded and cut down.
 The Gauls then charged the remaining Romans who had their guard lowered as they were waiting on word from Sabinus' meeting.
 Even though the wounded Cotta continued to fight bravely, he and the majority of his legionaries were quickly undone by the unexpected enemy charge.
 A small contingent who managed to escape fell back to the fort where in utter despair they decided to commit suicide.
 A handful of men slipped away in another direction and proceeded to find Titus Labienus, a legate of a nearby legion and inform him of the disaster.